 It can be helpful to first talk the issue out with friends, colleagues or your union representative (if you’re in a union).
 They might be able to tell you how a similar issue was handled.
 You may want their support if you later decide to take a more formal step, such as writing a letter or making a complaint.

-You could also call in backup for the actual meeting with your employer.
+You could also call in support for the actual meeting with your employer.
 You might ask a co-worker or (if you’re in a union) your union representative to join you.
-Their presence can provide moral support.
+Their presence can provide moral backing.
 And they can be the note-taker, freeing you up to be fully in the conversation.
 If you decide to bring someone along, make sure you get your employer’s permission in advance.

 Step 1.
 Set up a time to meet